mwermelinger/jollity/md/manual.md

   heading text, optional spaces and hashes.
 - The end of a Markdown cell also ends any HTML comment or fenced block.

-## Split Markdown
+### Cell kinds
-To facilitate processing, the first step is to split Markdown cells into smaller cells of particular kinds: headings, text, fenced blocks and special HTML comments.
+Jollity must first divide Markdown cells into particular kinds: headings, text, fenced blocks and special HTML comments.
 The kind of each cell is stored in the notebook.
-This allows processing steps to only handle some cells, e.g. only number the headings.
+This allows processing steps to only handle some cells, e.g. check the levels of headings and ignore all other kinds of cells.

 An HTML comment is special if it consists of a single word indicated by you.
 The word is also used to record the kind of comment.
-Jollity does a case-insensitive matching when looking for special comments, e.g. the word `answer` will match comments `<!-- ANSWER -->`, `<!-- Answer -->` and others.
+Jollity does a case-insensitive matching when looking for special comments, e.g. the word `answer` will match comments `<!-- ANSWER -->`, `<!-- Answer -->`, etc.

 You will have to define functions that process special comments.
 For example, you can have a special comment `<!-- ANSWER -->` that leads to a Markdown cell with text
 <!-- ANSWER -->
-in the deployed notebooks, but nothing in the PDF and HTML versions.
+in the published notebooks, but nothing in the PDF and HTML versions.

-You can also have block comments: they start and end with the same one-line comment.
+You can have block comments that start and end with the same one-line comment.
 For example, with Jollity you can replace
 ```
 <!-- NOTE -->